Global Self Storage (SELF)

 nullAI Analysis | Feedback

-Mr. Winmill has over 36 years of real estate investing experience, leading the acquisition, development, and management of over 50 projects valued at over $300 million since 1982, with over $65 million in self-storage properties since 2012.
+Mark C. Winmill manages all aspects of Global Self Storage's self-storage facility businesses, including business objectives, strategies, acquisitions, development, employee retention, compensation, negotiations, zoning approvals, construction oversight, and leasing.
+He has over 36 years of real estate investing experience and has led the acquisition, development, and management of over 50 projects valued at over $300 million since 1982, including over $65 million of self-storage properties since 2012.
 Prior to Global Self Storage, Inc., he was the founder and CEO of Bull & Bear Securities, Inc., a nationwide discount broker, from 1987 until its sale to the Royal Bank of Canada in 1999.
-He also serves as Executive Vice President and Director of Winmill & Co.
-Incorporated, and is the Chief Executive Officer and President of Tuxis Corp, where he is also Chairman of the Board.
+Mr. Winmill was the key figure who led the transformation to the self-storage REIT in 2016.
+He is also a trustee of two charitable foundations, numerous family trusts, and a director of two other companies.

-Thomas O'Malley, Chief Financial Officer, Treasurer, and Senior Vice President
+Thomas O'Malley Chief Financial Officer, Chief Accounting Officer, Treasurer, and Senior Vice President

-Mr. Sarabia reports to the Chief Financial Officer and is responsible for managing and controlling the company's accounting and financial records, including accounts payable.
-He has over 15 years of combined experience in financial and management services.
+Angelito Sarabia reports to the Chief Financial Officer and is responsible for managing and controlling the Company's accounting and financial records, including accounts payable.
+He has over 15 years of combined experience in financial and management services and oversees the company's accounting department, ensuring the accuracy and timeliness of financial records and reports.

 AI Analysis | Feedback